TEOL4002 – Christian Ethics in a Changing World

 The prerequisite knowledge above apply to the six year study programme in theology.
 Students on this programme must also have completed the first three years of the study programme in theology.

-Formal prerequisite knowledge for students on a master's programme, where the course is included as a compulsory course or as an elective course, are met by the admission requirements for the master's programme.
+Formal prerequisite knowledge for students on a master`s programme, where the course is included as a compulsory course or as an elective course, are met by the admission requirements for the master`s programme.

 Teaching

+• Track 1 is for on campus students.
 The main teaching activities in this course are seminar discussion, lecture, and case study presentation/discussion.

 Mandatory activities: